Telios-org/telios-docs/telios/docs/email.md

 sidebar_label: Email
 ---

-Our guiding principles regarding email have been to use centralized servers as little as possible, and to store the least amount of encrypted data needed in order to deliver a full-feature email service.
-We also wanted to support sending and receiving emails from outside the network (from Gmail, Yahoo, etc..), so that the Telios platform could become a viable alternative for users looking to migrate from services like Gmail.
+Our guiding principles regarding email have been to use centralized servers as little as possible and store the least amount of encrypted data needed to deliver a full-feature email service.
+We also wanted to support sending and receiving emails from outside the network (from Gmail, Yahoo, etc.) so that the Telios platform could become a viable alternative for users looking to migrate from services like Gmail.

 ## Terms

 ### Retrieval Metadata
-This refers to the encrypted metadata that is sent to the API server containing instructions for the recipient(s) on how to retrieve their email from the sender's drive.
-The outer layer of the encrypted metadata contains the recipient's public key, and the message which is encrypted using the [sealed box](encryption#sealed-box-encryption) method.
+Retrieval metadata refers to the encrypted metadata sent to the API server containing instructions for the recipient(s) on how to retrieve their email from the sender's drive.
+The encrypted metadata's outer layer includes the recipient's public key and the message, which is encrypted using the [sealed box](encryption#sealed-box-encryption) method.
 Decrypting the outer layer will provide the recipient with the information needed to retrieve their email from the sender's drive.

 #### Metadata - Encrypted Outer Layer
 ``` javascript